 - Reducing file sizes

 - Hosting your images on a CDN

-While going back and optimizing existing images might take some time, create a process so that when you're adding and uploading new images to your site, these boxes are ticked from the start.
+While going back and optimizing existing images might take some time, creating a process for adding and uploading future images to your site ensures that these boxes will be ticked from the start.